-Nothing has worked for the bears, especially in the last seven years, technicals or fundamentals.
+Nothing has worked in the last seven years, technicals or fundamentals.
 There is hope now because of a “Puetz window.”
 What is that?

 Steve Puetz has studied market cycles.
 Among his interesting work is the analysis of cycles triggered by lunar and solar eclipses.
 The “Puetz window” opens after the first full moon following a solar eclipse when there is also a lunar eclipse.
 Does this sound complicated?
 Here is a chart with the 1987 crash.

 After a solar eclipse, there was a full moon and lunar eclipse.
 Then the market crashed.